USA Gymnastics Severs Ties To Karoyli Ranch Where Olympians Say They Were Abused

 Amid a national sexual abuse scandal, USA Gymnastics severed its relationship on Thursday with Karolyi Ranch, the world-renowned training facility where some gymnasts say they were assaulted by the team's doctor.

 "It will no longer serve as the USA Gymnastics National Team Training Center," USA Gymnastics president and CEO Kerry Perry said in a statement.
-She added that next week's training camp for the U.S. National Women's Team had been cancelled.
+She added that next week's training camp for the U.S. National Women's Team had been canceled.

 "Our most important priority is our athletes, and their training environment must reflect this," Perry said.